 - 1. Start the ThinkPad Setup menu.

-- Select Config.
+- 2. Select Config.

 - 3. The Config submenu appears.

 - 4. Select Network.

 - 5. The Network item submenu appears.

 - 6. For Wake On LAN, select one of the following: AC Only, AC and Battery, or Disabled.

 - 7. Press F10.

-Network boot sequence
+Network Boot sequence

-When your computer is turned on remotely, system will try to boot from the device that is selected by Network boot setting, then will follow the boot order list in the Boot menu.
+When your computer is turned on remotely, system will try to boot from the device that is selected by Network Boot setting, and then follow the boot order list in the Boot menu.